krangelov/wikimini/README.md

 Known Issues:

-1. Due to a bug in the compiler, currently the articles in Afrikans and Bulgarian do not work correctly.
-2. The article always use the pronoun "it" for country but this will change later.
+1. The article always use the pronoun "it" for country but this will change later.

 Krasimir